jakubtomsu/jakubtomsu.github.io/content/posts/input_in_fixed_timestep.md

 ### Solution 1: Poll inputs every tick
 This might technically be the "best" solution to this problem, because you also get the most accurate results this way.
 However it might not be practical because your app only has one event loop, and you need regular frame inputs too.
-You could probably poll events and then "save" non-input ones for later, but IMO it's probably unnecessary.
+You could probably poll events and then "save" non-input ones for later, but IMO it's probably unnecessary for many games.

-### Solution 2: Accumulate separate tick inputs
+### Solution 2: Accumulate tick inputs separately
 This is what I went with, because it's simple and the accuraccy loss from not polling inputs every tick isn't noticable.

 The idea is to keep _two_ separate input states, one for "per frame" stuff and the other one for ticks.